 The Independent Remuneration Panel (IRP) has been appointed by the Council to carry out reviews of the allowances paid to Councillors, as required by the Local Government Act 2000 and subsequent legislation.
 The Panel has carried out its work in accordance with the legislation and statutory guidance.

-The law requires each Council to "have regard" to the recommendations of the Independent Panel and we noted that last year the Council did not accept our recommendations and retained a basic allowance at £4,326, although the Council did change the multiplier for the Special Responsibility Allowance for chairing Licensing Committee to the multiplier recommended by the Panel.
+The law requires each Council to "have regard" to the recommendations of the Independent Panel.
+We noted that last year the Council did not accept our recommendations and retained a basic allowance at £4,326..